Yangzhou Jiangsu, China Travel Guide

 Strenuous trekking routes or mountain biking are not applicable to Yangzhou's flat terrain.
 The focus is on gentle exploration.

-Always be aware of your surroundings, especially when walking or cycling near waterways.
+Constantly be mindful of your surroundings, especially when walking or cycling near waterways.
 Follow area traffic regulations when biking.
 Dress appropriately for the weather conditions.

-Some private tutors or language schools in Yangzhou might offer Mandarin lessons for those interested in linguistic immersion.
+Some exclusive tutors or language schools in Yangzhou might offer Mandarin lessons for those interested in linguistic immersion.

 Yangzhou hosts various local traditional festivals throughout the year, like the Lantern Festival and Mid-Autumn Festival.
 Check local event listings.